 Vitamin D Deficiency

 is a fat-soluble vitamin.
 Fat-soluble vitamins are stored in the body's liver and fatty tissues.
 Vitamin D acts as both a vitamin and a hormone.
 Two of the main sources of vitamin D are food and sunlight.
-The ultraviolet rays of the sun react with cholesterol present on the skin and create previtamin D3.
+The ultraviolet rays of the sun react with cholesterol on the skin and create previtamin D3.
 This compound goes through a series of reactions involving the kidneys and the liver.
 The final product is vitamin D.

 Vitamin D deficiency describes low levels of vitamin D in the blood.
 This condition can lead to a condition known as

 in children.
 In adults, it can lead to

 .
 These are 2 forms of bone diseases that weaken bones.

 Vitamin D deficiency can be caused by:

 - Inadequate intake of vitamin D in the diet

 - Wearing clothes that cover most of the skin